Dooblr/react-interactive-particle-background/README.md

 ----------------------------------------------------------------------

-The two main components here are ParticleBackground.tsx and ParticleBackground.scss.
-The background component's position is absolute with a negative Z-index, so theoretically it will automatically be the background if the component is placed anywhere in your TSX (I recommend the top of your markup).
-If it doesn't show up, ensure that your html, body, and any container styles include background: transparent.
+The package includes two core components: ParticleBackground.tsx and ParticleBackground.scss.

+ParticleBackground.tsx provides an absolute-positioned background with a negative Z-index, allowing it to seamlessly function as the background of your application, regardless of where it is placed within your JSX.
+For best results, it's recommended to insert it at the top of your component tree.

+If the background is not displaying as expected, ensure that the html, body, and any container elements have their background property set to transparent.
+This will prevent any conflicts and ensure the particle background renders correctly.

 ----------------------------------------------------------------------